tc39/proposal-pattern-matching/README.md

     // Since (randomItem, "numOrString") has already been cached,
     // we reuse the result here;
     // if it was a string for the first clause,
-    // it's the same string here.
+    // it’s the same string here.
 }
 ```